Green Bay area businesses struggle with decision to reopen as pandemic continues

 They’ve decided when it comes to operating in a pandemic, it’s best to play it safe.

-“I’m fine with closing, I’m happy to keep the community healthy and safe too so if I just have to wait a little bit longer, I’m definitely going to do that,” Cunningnham said.
+“I’m fine with closing, I’m happy to keep the community healthy and safe too so if I just have to wait a little bit longer, I’m definitely going to do that,” Cunningham said.